Energy Innovation and Carbon Dividend Act of 2019

 On 24 January 2019, the bill was introduced into the house by Representative Ted Deutch on behalf of himself and six other original cosponsors.

 The bill obtained 86 cosponsors but was not voted on.
 On April 1, 2021, the bill was reintroduced in the 117th Congress as H.R.
 2307, the Energy Innovation and Carbon Dividend Act of 2021.
+On September 27, 2023, the bill was reintroduced in the 118th Congress as H. R. 5744, the Energy Innovation and Carbon Dividend Act of 2023.

 2018 bill

 The Energy Innovation and Carbon Dividend Act of 2018 was a proposed 2018 bill that intended to "create a Carbon Dividend Trust Fund for the American people in order to encourage market-driven innovation of clean energy technologies and market efficiencies which will reduce harmful pollution and leave a healthier, more stable, and more prosperous nation for future generations."
 The bill was originally introduced by Representative Ted Deutch (D-FL) on November 27, 2018, with bipartisan support from 4 co-sponsors.
-A companion bill was introduced into the Senate by Chris Coons (D-DE) and Jeff Flake (R-AZ) on December 19, 2018.
+A companion bill was introduced into the United States Senate by Chris Coons (D-DE) and Jeff Flake (R-AZ) on December 19, 2018.
 The bill died when the 115th Congress ended on January 3, 2019.
 The bill was reintroduced in the 116th Congress as the Energy Innovation and Carbon Dividend Act of 2019.